Community Planning Permit System

 This system provides:

-• More timely approvals for applications that meet standards and guidelines;
+• More timely approvals for applications that meet standards and guidelines

 You can find more information on the benefits of a Community Planning Permit System on the Government of Ontario's website.

-Past Engagement
+Community Engagement

-Phase 1 Completion Update
+Completion Update

 • Priority Area 1a: Update Our Shore CPPS